google/nerfactor/README.md

     ```

 Tips:
-* You can find the TensorFlow version, cuDNN version, and CUDA version in
+* You can find the TensorFlow, cuDNN, and CUDA versions in `environment.yml`.
-  `environment.yml`.
 * The IPython dependency in `environment.yml` is for `IPython.embed()` alone.
   If you are not using that to insert breakpoints during debugging, you can
   take it out (it should not hurt to just leave it there).